Codable magic

 }

-We may want to use these structs in various ways, e.g. serializing and deserializing them.
-Let’s compare how this is traditionally done with NSCoding
+We may want to use these structs in various ways, e.g. to serialize and deserialize them.
+Let’s compare how to do this with NSCoding

 and how Codable